mlebeur/Duguet_TregTconv_2016/README.txt

 Data from Fanny Duguet.

+Find the publication here: http://www.mcponline.org/content/16/8/1416.long

 CONCEPT OF THE STUDY:

-We analysed the proteomes of mouse Foxp3+ Tregs (that include both CD25+ and CD25- Tregs) and of Foxp3- naïve T cells, refered to as regulatory T-cells (Treg) and conventional T-cells (Tconv), respectively.
+We analysed the proteomes of mouse Foxp3+ Tregs (that include both CD25+ and CD25- Tregs) and of Foxp3- naÃ¯ve T cells, refered to as regulatory T-cells (Treg) and conventional T-cells (Tconv), respectively.

 ORGANISATION OF THE REPOSITORY: